defenseunicorns/uds-capability-redis/README.md

 - This capability uses the Zarf variable `APP` to create the namespace ${APP}-redis. `APP` defaults to `app`.
 - For example, if you want to create a redis instance for gitlab to use you can set the deploy time Zarf variable `APP` to gitlab.
 This will create the namespace `gitlab-redis` and will create those resources there.
+- Whatever is set for `APP` will also be used to configure network policies to allow ingress from the `APP` namespace
 - Look at the [zarf-config.yaml](zarf-config.yaml) in this project for an example of how to set this variable.

 ## Deploy